 | Cost | Free to use | Free to use | Free in beta |

-The courses doing the most to frustrate Boston golfers — the ones that fill in hours on a 7-day window — are the same ones where the pro shop call makes the most difference.
+The courses that frustrate Boston golfers most— the ones that fill in hours on a 7-day window — are also the ones where calling the pro shop makes the most difference.
 George Wright, Granite Links, Sandy Burr on a Saturday morning.
-Those are where the method matters.
+That's where the method matters.